leafcloudhq/documentation-rtd/docs/private-llm/setup-private-llm.md

 # Unlock the Potential of Private LLMs with Sustainable Power

 Large language models (LLMs) are transforming the IT landscape, offering capabilities that were once science fiction.
-Public models like ChatGPT and Copilot showcase this potential, but for organizations with unique needs, data security concerns, and a focus on control, private LLMs offer a compelling advantage.
+Public models like ChatGPT and Copilot demonstrate the potential of large language models.
+However, organizations with specific needs, data security concerns, and a desire for control may find private LLMs to be a better option.

-At Leafcloud, a leading sustainable cloud provider, we understand the environmental impact of LLMs is a growing concern.
-Training and running these models can be resource-intensive.
-That's why we champion sustainable practices like using waste heat from GPUs to power water heating systems.
-This innovative approach allows you to harness the power of LLMs while minimizing your environmental footprint.
+At Leafcloud, a leading sustainable cloud provider, we recognize the environmental impact of large language models (LLMs) as a growing concern.
+Training and running these models can consume significant resources.
+That's why we focus on sustainability by using waste heat from GPUs to power water heating systems.
+This innovative method allows you to leverage the power of LLMs while significantly reducing your environmental footprint.

 ## Why Consider a Private LLM?